hercules-ci/blog.hercules-ci.com/_posts/2019-08-22-pre-commit-git-hooks-for-nix.md

 The goal is to manage these hooks with Nix and solve the following:

-- Simpler integration for Nix projects (wires up a few things behind the scenes)
+- Simpler integration into Nix projects, doing the wiring up behind the scenes

 - Provide a low-overhead build of all the tooling available for the hooks to use (naive implementation of calling nix-shell does bring some latency when committing)